 For me, the strongest point against low-suffering animal farming is the worry that, given humans’ track record, we cannot be trusted to handle commercially farmed animals with care.
 The veganism advocate Gary Francione denies that happy animal farming can live up to its ambitions because speciesism and human supremacy is baked into all animal farming, even its high-welfare forms.
 If we think that humans are better than other animals, and if we have all this power over their lives, won’t we be tempted to cut corners in our treatment of them whenever that benefits us?
 In other words, while it is physically possible to raise animals for food in conditions that give them good lives, it is not psychologically feasible for humans, at least not reliably.
 So the idealised animal farming I’ve described is mostly fantasy.

 I think there’s something to this – enough so that it helped convince me to go mostly vegan earlier this year – but the difficulty of living up to low-suffering ideals in animal farming is a practical consideration, and one we might overcome with the right philosophical beliefs, culture and public policy.
 In theory, those of us who generally value a happy sentient world over a lifeless void should be suspicious of anyone peddling a less sentient world as a solution to the tragedy of life’s end.

 At some point, humanity might be deciding whether to farm any animals whatsoever, and the path we choose could hinge on whether we want to create good but brief lives as a side effect of our desire to eat fleshy foods.
 Kill-free meat might sound nice, but it’s kill-free only because it never had any life to end.
 There is a danger to sentience, since it can go very wrong for those who have it.
-But this calls for caution and care, not for swearing off the creation of vulnerable sentient life altogether.Make a donation
+But this calls for caution and care, not for swearing off the creation of vulnerable sentient life altogether.Support Aeon: make a one-off donation